DHW Efficiency & Official EnergyGuide Tank Labels

 *Chiltrix domestic water heating systems lead the US water heater industry in First-Hour Ratings and Uniform Energy Factor (UEF) efficiency ratings.

-Chiltrix has now officially set ANOTHER WORLD RECORD.
+Chiltrix has officially set ANOTHER WORLD RECORD.

 Chiltrix Domestic Water Heating Official ENERGYGUIDE Tank Labels